euroargodev/BBP_RTQC/README.md

 The current version (30-Sep-2021) of the tests has not been presented to the community yet.

+# Set up and installation
+The file `environment.yml` allows you to recreate the `conda` environment needed for the notebooks to work.
+If you do not have `conda` installed, follow the instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.

+To create the `BBP_RTQC` environment use the command `conda env create -f environment.yml`.
+Then the newly created conda environment needs to be activated using `conda activate BBP_RTQC`.

 # Code
 The code is written in Python 3 as scripts or Jupyter Notebooks.